Can a senior center program help older adults with diabetes move better?

 Summary

-This study explores whether a lifestyle program held at senior centers can help older adults (age 60+) with type 2 diabetes improve their physical function and quality of life.
-About 20 participants will take part in the program, and researchers will measure how well it works and how acceptable it is to participants.
-The goal is to find practical ways to support healthy aging in diverse communities.
+This study tests whether a lifestyle program held at senior centers can help older adults (age 60+) with type 2 diabetes improve their physical function and quality of life.
+About 20 participants will take part in the program, which includes education and activity sessions.
+The main goal is to see if the program is practical and well-liked by participants.

 Get updates